 - Defines how the company will bring value to the candidate’s career.

-- The description is more in-depth as it’s for a tenured role but is still concise.
+- Goes more in-depth as it’s for a tenured role; however, it’s still concise.